qgroom/specimen-image-index/README.md

 At time of writing, the [```make.sh```](./make.sh) uses a couple of basic techniques: versioning, streaming records, and processing records.
 The text below outlines these building blocks.
 Hopefully, these should give you some context and copy-paste examples to help better understand what the [```make.sh```](./make.sh) script does.
 The design of the script was inspired by the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 If you have any questions, please open [an issue](../../issues/new).

+☝️ you should be able to copy the multi-line examples below straight into your terminal window.

 ## Pick a Snapshot

 Preston archives consist of a list of versioned snapshots.
 You can get a list this snapshots by running: